 Wash the scallions.
 Slice off the roots and any wilted leaves, also any loose layers around the bulb.

 Drop the asparagus and scallions into the boiling water, leave uncovered and let boil – I mean, poach – for about 6 minutes.
 Lift out of the water and rinse under cold water in a colander.
 Cut into pieces about one-inch long.

 In a bowl, gently toss the poached pieces with the remaining ingredients.
 Transfer to a serving dish and refrigerate for about 30 minutes.

 Save the asparagus ends to make Asparagus Soup.
 I collect them in the freezer until there are enough.

 I'd recommend medium-to-fat spears of asparagus and green onions for this recipe.
 If you have fat asparagus but skinny green onions, consider pulling the green onions out first.
-You definitely don't want them to get mushy.
+You definitely don't want the green onions to get mushy.

-To my taste, the egg is optional but it does add good texture contrast.
+To my taste, the egg is optional but it does add good texture contrast and protein.

 ~ Gorgeous Raw Asparagus Salad ~

 ~ Spring Garden Vegetable Soup with Asparagus, Artichokes, Peas & Spinach ~